mont5piques/caldav_calendar_te/README.md

 Installation is pretty straight forward.
 I wouldn't use composer to install, just download repo from github and follow the directions below:

-Copy calendar and libcalendaring folders to Roundcube Plugin folder, copy config.inc.php.dist to config.inc.php, located in root of calendar directory, and change domain.ltd to your FQDN.
-'These URL's are already configured for the default calendar url for Nextcloud assuming your cloud install is located in webroot.'
+Copy calendar and libcalendaring folders to Roundcube Plugin folder, copy config.inc.php.dist to config.inc.php, located in root of calendar directory, and change:
+* domain.ltd to your URL.
+'These URL's are already configured for the default calendar url for Nextcloud.'
+* calendar_crypt_key to any random sequence of characters.
+* calendar_itip_smtp_server to the SMTP server of yours or set it empty ''.

-Import sql schemas located in /drivers/caldav/sql/ folders to your database.
-(I am only supporting caldav drivers with MySQL compatible database at this time.
-I would like some help adding more database types to support.
-Any help would be appreciated ...
+ Import sql schemas located in /driver/ folders to your database.
+Import the corresponding (MySQL, Postgres) initial SQL schema located in calendar/drivers/caldav/SQL/ folder to your roundcube database.

 Add "calendar" to $config['plugins'] in your Roundcube main config file and you are set.